GRIDAPPSD/app-deconfliction/service/README.md

 </li>

 <li>
-Python version 3.8 or newer is required as the one in your $PATH and can be checked with the command "python --version".
+Python version 3.8 or newer is required (although not newer than 3.10 currently) as the one in your $PATH and can be checked with the command "python3 --version".
 </li>

 <li>